ericthebell/ericthebell.github.io/_posts/2025-11-28-on-task-tracking.md

 A few coworkers over the years have commented that I'm the most organized person they know.
 And yet I still feel like an imposter who's struggled most of my life to get a handle on everything I want or need to do.
 Not to mention living in a world of task management internet forums, or working alongside various levels of managers orchestrating entire teams worth of activity.

-Getting here has been such as long slog of adding sustainable habits one brick at a time, with periodic "raze it to the ground!" moments.
+Getting here has been such a long slog of adding sustainable habits one brick at a time, with periodic "raze it to the ground!" moments.
 Making the above visualization of my current organization system felt like a milestone, and prompted this attempt to capture my journey.